Skip Navigation

 Physical Activity Level: High

-Bucky Boat Rides and Alumni Park Tour
+Bucky Boat Ride and Alumni Park Tour

 Madison wouldn’t be Madison without its beautiful lakes.
 In this activity, you’ll have an opportunity to explore some of the 132 billion gallons of water in Lake Mendota.
 The Bucky Boat offers a chance to learn about our lakes and the surrounding area.
 While waiting to ride the boat, explore Alumni Park and One Alumni Place on a guided tour prior to the boat ride.
-Weather Permitting

 Physical Activity Level: Medium to High